dttheme/dttheme/README.md

 ### Hey there, I'm Dyanna! 🙌

-- 🚚 I'm currently working on Fetch and UpUp
+- 🚚 I'm currently working at Mailchimp
-- 📈 I'm currently learning CSS Grid
+- 📈 I'm currently learning accessibility
-- 💬 You can reach me at dyanna.a.turner@gmail.com or on Twitter @dyannathehunter
+- 💬 You can reach me at dyanna.a.turner@gmail.com

 <!--